-We believe that sport has the power to change children’s lives.
-We're working to ensure that every child has the right to play.
+We believe that sport has the power to change children’s lives and we're working to ensure that every child has the right to play.

 Sport and play are a crucial part of every child’s life.
-Children learn to develop self-confidence, motivate themselves and lead active lifestyles.
-Sport also allows children to engage with their peers outside the classroom, and understand the benefits of team work and motivation.
+By taking part in sport, children learn to develop self-confidence, motivate themselves and lead active lifestyles.

 We also use sport as a tool to shine a spotlight on the issue of children’s rights and to help raise valuable donations for our work with children.